arcxp-ce-support/Fusion-Training-User-Stories/README.md

-# fusion-03
+# Lab 03

-On this branch, we've created and customized a new layout, `basic.jsx`, which lets us add semantic markup to our pages.

-## User story
-As a user, I would like to be able to add a layout to my page, in order to give my page some structure and semantic HTML.

-## Concepts
-- Layouts

-## New Files on this branch
-- /components/layouts/basic.jsx

-## What's next?
 Your next task is to create a new feature.
-Switch to branch `fusion-04` to see the completed code for the this branch's user story.
+Switch to branch `lab-04` to see the completed code for the this branch's user story.

-If you are continuing this training from the last user story, then keep working on your current branch USERNAME-fusion-training.
+Remeber, if you are continuing this training from the last user story, then keep working on your current branch USERNAME-fusion-training.

-If you are starting this training from the fourth user story (task Fusion-04), then follow the steps under "What's next?" on the README file in the (https://github.com/wapopartners/Fusion-Training-User-Stories/blob/fusion-01/README.md)[fusion-01] branch - but checkout from fusion-03 instead.

-## Task: User Story 03
-As a user, I would like to be able to add a feature to my page.

-## Guide
-This guide is going to demonstrate how to create a color block feature, that generates a random background color for a div.
-However, you can create any new feature you'd like for this task
+These steps will guide you through creating a color block feature, that generates a random background color for a div.
+However, you can create any new feature you'd like for this task.
+For more details on features, [click here](https://cmg.arcpublishing.com/alc/arc-products/pagebuilder/fusion/documentation/recipes/creating-feature-component.md?version=2.6).

 1. All features are added into the `/components/features/` folder